 Worth noting is that I'm not claiming to have invented something new and revolutionary.
 Consider this post as a travel journal :)

-I started my project with the ambition to use a networking model suitable for coop.
+Rule no 1: Never trust the client I started my project with the ambition to use a networking model suitable for coop.
 The sole reason was that I could completely ignore the concept of cheaters.
 Friends playing together don't cheat on each other.
 Right?
 And by ignoring cheaters I could break rule number 1 in multiplayer networking: never trust a client.
 Any data originating from a game client can be tampered with.
 In an authoritative setup the "only" thing that can be tampered with is player input.
 And even though that's enough to create a whole range of cheats the impacts are limited.
+For some reason I ended up testing my model not in coop but in multiplayer...

 In a normal setup the game client sends its input to the game server.
 The game server runs a full simulation of the game moving objects, applying players' inputs on their controlling objects and sends the results to all clients of the game and they update the respective object states.
 We call this ghosting or replication of objects (aka ghosts).
 The controlling client don't wait for the server to respond as that would introduce latency as you would have to wait ping time before you input actions got a response.
+Instead the client predicts what's going to happen and when the response from the server comes it corrects the actions based on what the server responded with.
+Correction and prediction are two central concepts in authoritative multiplayer networking for making sure objects are positioned at the same place at the same (networking) time on all clients and server.

 In my setup I did a bit of the reverse.
 I use authoritative clients (common in racing games).
 Instead of sending my input to the server to do the simulation, I run my character's simulation on the client and send its transform to the server, which relays it to the other clients.
 This totally removes the need of client prediction and correction as the controlling player will get a perfect simulation and the server/other clients will get the result of that simulation.
+Code wise this offers a very slim implementation as the code needed literally is only a few lines of code of sending/reading character position and direction.

 As with any networking model the send/receive frequency is much lower than the framerate so to provide smooth movement interpolation/extrapolation is applied on replicated objects.